 Younger patients in their fifties or younger who have a hip replacement can expect to need another hip replacement during their life.
 Uncemented hip replacements are popular with young and active patients as they tend to be long lasting.

 How soon will I recover after a hip replacement?

-Typically, you will stay in hospital for four to seven days following your hip replacement.
+Typically, you will stay in hospital for two days or less following your hip replacement.
 You will be expected to be able to walk confidently and get up and down stairs using a walking stick or crutch, when you go home.